Route 66, however, was not new to me. There was a hit record of the same name by Nat King Cole, whose voice my mother loved. You know the one:

-Those who have heard (and later seen) Webb’s portrayal of Friday know him as a gruff, no-nonsense, all-business kind of guy; a bit “wooden” some might opine.
+Those who have heard (and later seen) Webb’s portrayal of Friday know him as a gruff, no-nonsense, all-business kind of guy; a bit “wooden” some might opine (okay, a lot wooden).
 A world-weary character of few words, Friday seemed to live for police work and did everything “by the book.”

 Webb was a player, too.
 The cornet was his instrument and he deftly inserted himself onstage with Peggy Lee in Pete Kelly’s Blues, a 1955 movie he produced and directed about musicians and mobsters (Webb was Pete Kelly, too).

 With Webb’s connections in radio, movies and music, he’d encounter all kinds of celebrities, one of whom, Julie London, was an up-and-coming screen actor and vocalist.
 She and Webb married in 1947 which saw London “settling down” for family life with Webb.
 Eventually she would become not only successful in movies (she was leading lady to Rock Hudson and Gary Cooper, sometimes headlining three or four movies a year), but also having numerous hit records to her credit and a long career as a singer.
 London would go on to release 26 albums, selling millions of records.

 It was Julie London who in 1955 first recorded what would become another jazz classic called Cry Me a River.
 It was written by Arthur Hamilton in 1953 for Ella Fitzgerald to perform in Webb’s Pete Kelly’s Blues, although as it turned out, she wasn’t in the movie after all.
-Maybe Webb sent the song London’s way instead, and maybe not.
+Maybe Webb decided to send the song London’s way instead, and maybe not.

+Why “maybe not?”
 Because the Webb-London marriage was, as they say, “short-lived,” ending in November 1953, and finalized in 1954.
-Meeting Bobby Troup at around the same was not unrelated, as London “resumed her career” post-Webb with Troup’s encouragement and guidance.
+London meeting Bobby Troup at around the same was not unrelated, as she “resumed her career” post-Webb with Troup’s encouragement and guidance.
 Troup’s marriage to Cynthia would likewise be “short-lived.”

 Subsequently it was Troup who managed and developed London’s hugely successful singing career, presumably putting his business education to good use.
-It was Troup who produced London’s Cry Me a River.
+And it was Troup who produced London’s Cry Me a River.
 They were a power couple!

-London and Troup would eventually marry in 1959 after “a long engagement,” that was the subject of endless tabloid speculation following his proposal in 1954.
-Whatever, they were married for 40 years.
+London and Troup would marry in 1959 after “a long engagement.”
+They were married for 40 years.

 Meanwhile, Dragnet had moved into television (as of 1951, actually).
 Webb continued to not only produce, but to play Sgt.
 Joe Friday in both radio and TV, and he produced, directed and starred in a Dragnet movie in 1954.
 His Mark VII Limited was becoming something of an empire, although Webb was also still appearing in other people’s movies until the mid-1950s, including Billy Wilder’s Sunset Boulevard and film noir favourite Dark City, the latter alongside actor Harry Morgan.